echammond02/Lab-Documents/README.md

 # Cybersecurity and Network Engineering Labs

 Welcome to the **Cybersecurity and Network Engineering Lab** repository.
-This repository serves as a collection of documents, code, and configurations that highlight key areas in network engineering, systems administration, cybersecurity, and penetration testing.
+This repository serves as a collection of documents, code, and configurations that highlight takeaways from my Purdue University labs in network engineering, systems administration, cybersecurity, and penetration testing during my Bachelor's.
 Each folder corresponds to a specific series of labs with all configurations and documentation included.

 ## Table of Contents